ajktown/docs/install/ajktown_ca/install-ajktown-ca.md

 - Where your private key is stored
 - Where your CSR created based on the private key above

+> [!INFORMATION]
+> CSR does not expire, and therefore you can reuse the CSR you created last year (This has been tested and confirmed).

 You can use the following command to see the contents of CSR:
 ```bash
 openssl req -in ajktown.csr -noout -text